KennethD96/.scripts/README.md

 Executable path for both Windows and Cygwin can be configured from the mpchc variable.

 ###parsev6.py

-This is just a random snippet I made to uncompress an string containing a IPv6 address.
+This is a random snippet I made to try parsing and uncompressing an IPv6 address from a string

-Usage:
+ Usage-example:
 ```
 from parsev6 import parsev6
 print("Uncompressed IPv6: " + parsev6(raw_input("Please input IPv6-address: "))[0])